anhvlttfs/glee-no-timeout/README.md

 chmod +x ./run.sh && ./run.sh
 ```

-Once the diaglog appear, paste your activation token you obtained from GitLab.com (can be in email, please check spam folder too).

 ### Using `docker` compose

 ```bash
 docker build -t glee:latest .
 docker run --rm -it glee:latest /app/run.sh
 ```

-Once the diaglog appear, paste your activation token you obtained from GitLab.com (can be in email, please check spam folder too).

 ### Apply the license